Patterns: Numbers

 Ascending Order

-A series of numbers written in an order of lowest to the highest is called ascending order.
-For ascending order, the lowest number appears firstly and the biggest number at the end.
+A series of numbers written in order from lowest to highest is called ascending order.
+For ascending order, the lowest number appears first and the largest number at the end.

 Descending Order

-A series of numbers written in an order of the highest to the lowest number is called descending order.
-In descending order, the highest number appears firstly, and the lowest number is at the end.
+A series of numbers written in order from the highest to the lowest is called descending order.
+In descending order, the highest number appears first, and the lowest number is at the end.

 Modes of Number Patterns